-Circle Dancing on the Web
+Circle Dancing online!

 On Friday mornings, I dance via Zoom with Linda Rankin, a dance facilitator out of eastern Canada. (www.lindarankin.com).
-Biweekly, I am part of a The Centrepiece dance sessions from the UK organized by Brant Bambery (https://brantbambery.com/the-centrepiece/).
-And there are lots more online dance circles to choose from!
-Important to remember: be sure to convert whatever the event start time is, as announced, into your own local time!
+Consider joining The Centrepiece dance sessions from the UK, organized by Brant Bambery (https://brantbambery.com/the-centrepiece/).
+For in-the-moment or previously recorded sessions, there’s dancing with Kevin Meyer, a circle dance facilitator out of Knoxville, TN.
+(Kevin on Facebook: www.facebook.com/SacredCircle).
+And there are lots more online ongoing dance circles, groups, and teachers to choose from!

-Typically, we would be dancing holding hands, which provides a lovely feeling of connection and unspoken cues that guides each other as to the direction and movements in the dance.
-However, dancing in my little home office, not holding hands as we normally would in the circle, I can improvise to my heart’s content!
+And I can improvise to my heart’s content!
 Instead of always moving to the right starting on the right foot, how about going to the left starting on the left foot?
 Dancing in a small space, maybe I’ll skip that turn, or make up my own variations.
 As long as the movement flows with the music, all is good!
+And yet, I’m still dancing with friends, enjoying dancing some familiar favorite dances and learning new ones, as well as making new dance acquaintances.

 Sources: